cds-snc/cra-claim-tax-benefits/README.md

-# expressbase
+# Claim tax benefits

-This is a small frontend to trial user flows for a future CRA service.
+This is a small frontend to trial user flows for a future CRA service that will help Canadians receive the benefits to which they are entitled.

-It's a server-side [express](https://expressjs.com/) application using [Pug](https://pugjs.org/api/getting-started.html) templating on the server.
+It's a server-side [express](https://expressjs.com/) application using [Pug](https://pugjs.org/api/getting-started.html) templating on the server and a dash of [Pure CSS](https://purecss.io/).

 ## Getting started (npm)